Table Tennis Bats

 ^ Top of page ^

-The new rules and regulations
+The 2008 rules and regulation changes

-A new rule (now rule 2.04.07) was introduced which stated...
+Firstly, they introduced a new Law (now 2.04.07) which stated...

 The racket covering shall be used without any physical, chemical or other treatment.

-And a new regulation (3.02.04) was introduced which stated that...
+And secondly, they introduced a new Regulation (3.02.04) which stated that...

 Racket coverings can only be attached to the racket blade with adhesives that do not contain harmful volatile solvents